 A dog wearing only a collar can damage his throat and neck by pulling on a leash over time.
 If this dog lunged after a squirrel he could sustain immediate injuries.

-Harnesses distribute pressure through a dog’s shoulders, back, and chest, and relieves the pressure on his throat, which is especially important if your dog pulls on the leash.
+Harnesses distribute pressure through a dog’s shoulders, back, and chest, and relieve the pressure on his throat, which is especially important if your dog pulls on the leash.

 Certain harnesses are designed to discourage your dog from pulling – although those harnesses can shorten your dog’s stride and actually affect his musculoskeletal development!